lucaKnobloch/FakeNewsOfTheDay/README.md

 4. Container News scrawler

     The container is pulled from uhhlt/newscrawler dockerhub.
-    In general it feeds on a daily basis news articles and scrape them into elasticSearch.
+    In general, it feeds daily news articles and scrapes them into elastic search.
-    In this context english articles are hourly feeded and once a day scraped which contain the whole article.
-Those information will be stored in Elasticsearch.
+    In this context english articles are hourly fed and once a day scraped which contain the whole article.
+That information will be stored in Elasticsearch.

-    Further information can be find on the origin project: <https://github.com/uhh-lt/news-crawler>
+    Further information can be found on the origin project: <https://github.com/uhh-lt/news-crawler>

 5. Container ElasticSearch

-   The 5. container is pulled from elasticsearch:7.1.0 from the dockerhub.
-It is used to for storage and for search within the data.
+   The 5. container is pulled from elasticsearch:7.1.0 from the docker hub.
+It is used for storage and searches within the data.

 6. Container Kibana

-    The 6. container is pulled from kibana:7.1.0 from the dockerhub.
-It is used for development purposes and simplifices to get insight over the data in elasticsearch.
+    The 6. container is pulled from kibana:7.1.0 from the docker hub.
+It is used for development purposes and simplifies to get insight over the data in elastic search.

 An example picture of the working front-end

 ![Overview](./docs/pictures/Overview.png)

 Some ideas for further improvements are already open in the issue section.
 Further ideas are cordially welcome!

 * <https://github.com/lucaKnobloch/FakeNewsOfTheDay/issues/1>
 * <https://github.com/lucaKnobloch/FakeNewsOfTheDay/issues/2>